kiranbakale/AMI-Readme/docs/environment_advanced.md

 Providing custom config for components deployed via Helm charts in Cloud Native Hybrid environments is done as follows:

 1. Create a [GitLab Charts](https://docs.gitlab.com/charts/) yaml template file in the correct format with the specific custom settings you wish to apply
-1. By default the Toolkit looks for a [Jinja2 template file](https://docs.ansible.com/ansible/latest/user_guide/playbooks_templating.html) named `gitlab_charts.yml.j2` in the [environment's](environment_configure.md#2-setup-the-environments-inventory-and-config) `files/gitlab_configs` folder path.
+1. By default, the Toolkit looks for a [Jinja2 template file](https://docs.ansible.com/ansible/latest/user_guide/playbooks_templating.html) named `gitlab_charts.yml.j2` in the [environment's](environment_configure.md#2-set-up-the-environments-inventory-and-config) `files/gitlab_configs` folder path.
 E.G. `ansible/environments/<env_name>/files/gitlab_configs/gitlab_charts.yml.j2`.
 Save your file in this location with the same name.
     - Files should be saved in Ansible template format - `.j2`.
     - If you wish to store your file in a different location or use a different name the full path that Ansible should use can be set via the `gitlab_charts_custom_config_file` inventory variable.